citp/privacy-policy-historical/s/st/ste/steelcase.com.md

-> *The following text is extracted and transformed from the steelcase.com privacy policy that was archived on 2018-05-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180518160529id_/https%3A//www.steelcase.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the steelcase.com privacy policy that was archived on 2018-09-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180916084842id_/https%3A//www.steelcase.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Steelcase

+## Website Privacy Policy

 _Last revised and updated:  March 6, 2017_